ioBroker/ioBroker.consumption/README.md

 4 different analysis types are implemented:
 - Plan - Actual consumption in €/$ in this year compared with planned values and compared with previous year.
-- Donut - Comparision between sensors or resources in form of pie/donut diagram
+- Donut - Comparison between sensors or resources in form of pie/donut diagram
-- Stack - Monthly consumption of every sensor and resource compared with data from previous year in form of stack bar diagram.
+- Stack - Monthly consumption of every sensor and resource compared with data from the previous year in form of stack bar diagram.
 - Heat map - Hourly consumption in this year for resources
 - Table - Monthly consumption of every sensor and resource compared with previous year in form of table